jimniels/blog/src/client/posts/2019-07-16-jsx-like-syntax-for-tagged-template-literals.md

 ---
-title: JSX-Style Expressions in JavaScript Template Literals
+title: JSX-Like Syntax for Tagged Template Literals in JavaScript
 tags: engineering
 ---

 I recently moved my blog off Jekyll.
-Instead of choosing an off-the-shelf templating framework, I decided to try rolling my own.
+Instead of choosing an off-the-shelf templating framework, I naively decided I would attempt rolling my own.

 My blog is pretty simple in terms of what needs to be done.
 A couple pages, a hundred or so posts, and some feed files.
 Nothing too sophisticated.
-What I wanted to try doing templating-wise was use [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in JavaScript to write all my markup.
-What I came up with was pretty straightforward: a number of functions which took data and returned strings.
-Node would then take those strings and write them out as static HTML files.
+What I wanted to try was to leverage [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) in JavaScript as my “templating language” to generate all my markup.
+What I came up with was pretty straightforward: a number of functions which took data and returned strings. node.js would then take those strings and write them out as static HTML files.

 What I love about this setup is the longevity of it: it’s just javascript.
 There’s no special syntax.
 No framework.
 It’s all merely functions returning strings.
 And what truly makes this possible (and ergonomic) in 2019 are template literals.